44adii/ecommerce/README.md

 2. **Python Analysis**: Run `python/customer_segmentation.py` for RFM analysis.
 3. **Visualization**: Open the `.pbix` file in Power BI and refresh the data source connections.

----
-*Created as part of an E-commerce Data Analytics Internship Project.*